-The fourth annual Hike for SHELTER on Mount Diablo gained heightened urgency when the 3,111-acre Morgan fire threatened the homes of residents on the mountain's east side last month.
+The fourth annual Hike for SHELTER on Mount Diablo gained heightened urgency when the 3,111-acre Morgan fire threatened the homes of residents on the mountain's east side in early September.
 The flames, propelled by shifting winds and feeding on a dense, dry brush fuel bed, forced the evacuation of 100 families.
 For those evacuees, "homelessness" instantly changed from an abstract concept into a possible reality.

 The fire's proximity jolted Clayton residents and alarmed Danville and Alamo citizens, but it also laid the groundwork for understanding.
 Hike for SHELTER seeks to raise awareness -- and money -- to combat the problem of homelessness in Contra Costa County.
 And although no one would have wished for the devastation a fire can cause, the possibility for growth in public understanding (not to mention nature's recovery symbolized by next spring's wildflowers), represents opportunity.

 Cynthia Dial, Shelter Inc.'s director of development, said in a phone interview the major challenge rivaling even the problem of homelessness in the county is the lack of public awareness.